-Switzerland, blockchain's spiritual home.
-The Crypto Valley Association's Tom Lyons argues that along with its competitive advantages, decentralised culture and democratic tradition have made Switzerland an
+174 Switzerland, blockchain's Valley Association's Tom Lyons argues that along with its competitive advantages, decentralised culture and democratic tradition have made Switzerland an epicentre of the blockchain revolution

-178 Distributed ledger Blockchain technology for the financial services industry.
-We interviewed R3's Chase Gordon to learn about cutting-edge distributed ledger
+178 Distributed ledger for the financial services industry.
+We interviewed R3's Chase Gordon to learn about cutting-edge distributed ledger technology for businesses in the financial services industry today

 184 Are we ready for a blockchain world?
 Marta Pierkarska, Director of Developer Ecosystem, Hyperledger asks if we are ready for a blockchain world in the future government.
 Kevin Cunnington, Director General of the UK's Government Digital Service (GDS) provides a fascinating overview of how the organisation's work is leading the digital transformation of government

-188 Relaunching the digital single market: Banning geo-blocking.
+1888 Relaunching the digital geo-blocking.
 Lambert van Nistelrooij, a Dutch Member of the Internal Market and Consumer Protection Committee (IMCO) of the European Parliament explains his opinions on banning geo-blocking